 Desperate times call for desperate measures.
 If your financial situation is serious and a promotion or pay rise is just not on the cards, it’s time to work out how to generate more income.

 We’re not necessarily talking about moonlighting as a bartender here, although that is certainly an option.
-You might look at freelancing in your area of expertise, selling your crafts at the markets on the weekend, driving for Uber or even starting a side business.
+You might look at freelancing in your area of expertise, selling your crafts at the markets on the weekend, driving for Uber or even starting a side hustle.

 Sell your assets…

 Do you really need a second car that spends most of its time sitting in your driveway until it’s time to renew rego and insurance again?
 Could you sell some of the equipment you bought when you decided it was a good idea to take up golf, surfing or sea kayaking?

 Selling your unused possessions is a quick, tax-free cash injection that can help you make money fast (and clear out your garage too).

 You will be stunned how much a well organised garage sale can raise from getting rid of your Aladdin’s cave of unused “stuff”.